Electronic Configuration of First 30 Elements - Meaning, Definition, Elements, Functions, FAQs

 What Function Does Electronic Configuration of Elements Play?

 The chemical characteristics of elements are largely determined by their electronic arrangement.
 Despite their small size, electrons are responsible for determining the nature of the elements.
-They determine the valency, ionisation potential, ionisation enthalpy, chemical bonding, and practically all other chemical properties of the element.
+They determine the valency, ionization potential, ionization enthalpy, chemical bonding, and practically all other chemical properties of the element.
 When an element lacks an electron, it is classified as an electron acceptor, and when it has an excess electron, it is classified as an electron giver.
 As a result, electrical configuration, like the electron, is a deciding factor.

-Recommended topic video on (Electronic Configuration of First 30 Elements )
+Recommended topic video on (Electronic Configuration of First 30 Elements)

 Some Solved Examples